 Tip: If your USB power source supplies enough current, you can also use the micro USB jack to power connected LEDs.
 (Some USB battery packs and phone chargers provide 2A or more.
 But USB ports on computers typically provide only 500mA, so we advise not using your computer’s USB port to power LEDs.)

 If you do have a high-current USB power supply, the best option is to use a USB-to-barrel-plug adapter cable so you can connect to the high-current DC barrel jack in LightBox.
 LightBox supports up to 1.8A input current on its USB jack, of which it can pass up to 1.6A to connected LEDs.

 - DC barrel jack — Use this connection to charge the battery or power longer runs of attached LEDs (or both at once).
-It supports up to 7A of input current, of which it can pass up to 6A to connected LEDs.
+LightBox can pass up to 6A of current to connected LEDs.
 Physical specs: 5.5mm outside diameter, 2.1mm inside diameter, center-positive.